Skip to main content

 Central and Southern Asia has gone from having girls extremely far behind in 1990, to achieving gender parity in primary to tertiary education, mostly thanks to dramatic progress in India.
 As a result, the region has overtaken sub-Saharan Africa in progress in achieving gender parity.

-The share of countries with a large disparity at the expense of girls has at least halved in primary to tertiary education since 2000, but remains 3% in primary, 6% in lower secondary and 12% in upper secondary education.
+The share of countries with a large disparity at the expense of girls has at least halved in primary to tertiary education since 2000, but remains 2% in primary, 6% in lower secondary and 9% in upper secondary education.

 We must not forget the boys when we talk about gender equality.
-While it is less common for countries to have a large disparity at the expense of boys in primary education, it is far more common in upper secondary education and above.
+While it is less common for countries to have a disparity at the expense of boys in primary education, it is far more common in upper secondary education and above.

 Many countries have yet to achieve parity in secondary education